 Tubing Around The Bend

-St. Patrick’s and Ferrettie/Baugo Creek County Parks both offer tubing hills that are sure to thrill children and adults alike.
+St. Patrick’s and Ferrettie/Baugo Creek County Parks both offer tubing hills.
 Tubes are provided and there are supervisors at the hills to make sure everyone has a good time.
 No sleds or toboggans, just so you know.

-There’s a gate fee to enter the park plus $4 per person to tube.
 Hills are open daily from Dec.
 26 to Jan.
-5 then just weekends Jan.
-11 through March 12, snow conditions permitting.
-Hours are 11 a.m. to 5 p.m.
+3 then weekends only Jan.
+9 through March 7, snow conditions permitting.
+Hours are noon-5 p.m.

 RELATED CONTENT: A Serene Escape at Potato Creek State Park